Sandesh-KC/Javascript-learning/README.md

 ## Projects

-- **calculator-basic**: A simple calculator with UI and basic arithmetic.
+- **Calculator-basic**: A simple calculator with UI and basic arithmetic.
 - **RockPaperScissors game**: Still in progress.

 ## Notes